piero-ranalli/LFTools/README.md

 ---------------------------

-The programme `lf-binned` computes non-parametric, binned estimates of the LF, using the method described in Ranalli et al. (2015, in prep.), which is a variant of the method by Page & Carrera (2000, MNRAS 311, 433).
+The programme `lf-binned` computes non-parametric, binned estimates of the LF, using the method described in [Ranalli et al. 2015](http://arxiv.org/abs/1512.05563) which is a variant of the method by Page & Carrera (2000, MNRAS 311, 433).
 Both methods have their root in the 1/V<sub>max</sub> method (Schmidt 1968, ApJ 151, 393).

 As the input for this programme, you need at least a corrected catalogue produced by `lf-catcorrect`, and an area file.
 This should